alefunion/lod/README.md

 ### Styles

 CSS files are automatically minified and bundled.
-The official Sass/Scss compiler is alos built in.
+Same for Sass/Scss files for which the compiler is built in.
-Just make a reference to the entry file:
+Just reference the file in the HTML:

 ```html
 <link rel="stylesheet" href="main.scss" />